 New Build Properties with iFindProperty

-We work closely with a number of developers to offer investors early access to central city apartments, townhouses and land and build projects in growth centres throughout New Zealand.
+We work closely with a number of developers to offer investors early access to central city apartments and townhouses, as well as land and build projects in growth centres throughout New Zealand.

 To learn more about how a new build investment works and get a preview of upcoming properties please send us your contact details via the below form.